Building an Interpreter

 interpProgram

-returns the final state of the program.
+Given the AST of a program, interpProgram returns the final state of the program.
 It should throw an error if any statement or expression is invalid.
 See Behavior and Error Handling.

 export function interpProgram(p: Statement[]): State {